 Stabilizing insurance markets

-The Trump administration and House Republicans have taken every opportunity to undermine state health insurance exchanges.
+The Trump administration has taken every opportunity to undermine state health insurance exchanges.
 From allowing plans to cancel coverage for essential health benefits, to repealing the individual mandate, Republican policies have sent insurance markets into chaos, provoking skyrocketing premiums that have caused insurers to leave our state and left many of my patients facing skyrocketing premiums and deductibles.
 No family in the United States should be put in a position of having to decide whether to provide health insurance for their children or putting food on the table.
 As a nation, we must do better, and stabilizing insurance markets is the first step we need to take to begin bringing costs down.

 - Reinstate individual responsibility for health coverage – if we can mandate auto insurance for drivers, we certainly can reinstate the requirement that people have health coverage if we provide affordable options.